 When we talk about patients and the public, we include those living with the conditions we research, their families and friends, and the healthcare staff who dedicate their careers to making a difference to people’s lives: doctors, nursing staff, allied health professionals and trainees.
 We also include interested members of the public, colleagues across the Newcastle upon Tyne Hospitals NHS Foundation Trust and Newcastle University, as well as linked researchers globally.

 We join forces with charities, community groups, businesses and key departments within Newcastle upon Tyne Hospitals NHS Foundation Trust, Newcastle University and the NIHR.
+Working together, we can enhance research ideas, methodologies and results by bringing the public into all areas of our research.
+See a recent story on research into heart conditions designed for people over 75 by clinical researcher, Dr Vijay Kunadian.

 We welcome participation and interest from all because together we are better placed to positively change lives through our research.